MQU-SID-44925905/Thesis/README.md

 cFS_Installation_v0.2
 For Ubuntu 20.04

+How to install
+Copy text from Installation required save as "Name".sh open termial run commands: chmod +x ./"Name".sh
+./"Name".sh                     // This will run the shell script prompts will come up in the form y/n for prerequesite to cancel cFS ctrl+c

     -Tested and runs SIMULATION
 Known Issues:
     -unknown sudo apt install "3rd party addition" required, https://github.com/nasa/cFE/blob/master/cmake/README.md lists prereq however it is not extensive